 This approach typically leads to a higher information ratio through a portfolio that expresses many smaller active positions rather than a few large macro bets.
 Understanding pricing relationships means taking into account factors such as the levels of leverage, liquidity, ratings and where other names in the sector are trading.
 This style - balancing longer-term credit views with shorter-term price changes - has helped us to outperform in multiple market environments.
 For clients with an LDI focus, or those that utilize a multimanager arrangement, it can provide a diversified source of alpha against both liabilities and other managers.

-Below is an example of a pricing relationship between two issuers Lowes and Home Depot.
+Below is an example of a pricing relationship between two issuers in the retail home improvement industry.
 We may be comfortable holding both issuers in our portfolio based on longer-term credit fundamentals.
 The decision over which issuer is included in the portfolio reflects those long term views, but also how the pricing relationship is moving and whether we believe the technical factors driving it will reverse.

-In December 2018, Lowes, rated A-/A3, announced plans to double its pace of share repurchases and increase leverage from ~2x to 2.75x, subsequently generating a downgrade by all rating agencies (Baa1/BBB+) and fundamentally changing the pricing relationship between Lowes and Home Depot.
+In December 2018, a U.S. retailer, rated A-/A3, announced plans to double its pace of share repurchases and increase leverage from ~2x to 2.75x, subsequently generating a downgrade by all rating agencies (Baa1/BBB+) and fundamentally changing the pricing relationship between Company A and Company B.

 The ability to balance credit fundamentals against shorter-term price volatility is a key part of how our research team interacts with our desk analysts and portfolio managers.
 We have a dedicated research group of 39 people that support all our public fixed income desks.
 They are looking at anything and everything that could affect our view of a credit, both short-term changes to metrics like leverage and reported earnings through to longer-term factors like ESG policies.
 Our desk analysts and portfolio managers across the firm utilize this research but also overlay it with daily price relationships.
 Understanding and acting when those price movements aren’t justified by changes in the credit is a key part of how we add alpha for our clients.